• Recipes

 Key: Line a cookie sheet with aluminum foil, Not parchment paper.
 You want the added heat the aluminum foil gives off.
 Space the zucchini around the cookie sheet.

-Place the zucchini chips into 325 oven for 15 minutes
+place the zucchini chips into 325 oven for 15 minutes

 Halfway through the baking process, flip the zucchini over to get crisp.

-Flipping the zucchini over for additional cooking
+flipping the zucchini over for additional cooking

 Turn down the oven to 200 degrees & cook for an additional hour.
 Be sure to check a few times along the way for the desired doneness.

-The reveal crispy zucchini test one
+the reveal crispy zucchini test one

 The finished Bake Zucchini Chips:

-Baked zucchini chips on clear plate
+baked zucchini chips on clear plate

 They turned out excellent.
 If you watch the video above or below you'll be able to hear the crispiness in the video.